alexandrainst/fresco-stat/README.md

 where each party has different attributes for the same entries, or the data could be intermediate results from other secure multi-party computations.

-The library has the following functionality:
+The library has four function libraries with the following functions:
 1. [Statistics](core/src/main/java/dk.alexandra.fresco.stat/Statistics.java)
     * Descriptive statistics
         * Sample mean